 Now remains a favorable time for accumulation.
 The cyclical lows for the precious metals appear to be in.
 But even if some further downside remains, the upside potential from wherever the final lows are established is immensely greater.

 Demand Surges as Inventories Plunge

-We have signs of extreme stresses in the precious metals markets.
+We have signs of extreme stress in the precious metals markets.
 Over the summer, the gold market slipped into a condition known as "backwardation."
 Prices enter backwardation when spot and near-dated futures prices are more expensive than longer-dated prices.
-This unusual condition for gold has presaged major rallies when it has occurred in the past (1999, 2001, and 2008).
+This unusual condition for gold has presaged major rallies when it occurred in the past (1999, 2001, and 2008).

-Some analysts say gold's long period of backwardation in recent months also suggests rising fears of default on the futures exchange (since investors are willing to pay a slight "insurance" premium in order to obtain gold for immediate delivery).
+Some analysts say gold's long period of backwardation in recent months also suggests rising fears of default on the futures exchange (since investors are willing to pay a slight "insurance" premium to obtain gold for immediate delivery).

 As shown on the chart to the right, physical inventories on the Comex have plummeted over the past several months.
 It's always been the case in the leveraged futures markets that claims on physical gold are multiples of available supply.
 But now supplies are getting so tight that a "run on the bank" is a real possibility, according to some insiders.